TriForceX/BootstrapExtended/wordpress/wp-content/plugins/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.8.2 =
+* Fixed the PHP warning "count(): Parameter must be an array or an object that implements Countable in menu-editor-core.php".
+* Fixed a bug that could cause some network admin menus to be highlighted in green as if they were new.
+* Fixed a conflict with WP Courseware 4.1.2 where activating AME would cause many extra menu items to show up unexpectedly.
+* Fixed a conflict with Ultra WordPress Admin 7.4 that made it impossible to hide plugins.
+* Replaced the "this is a new item" icon with a different one.
+* Tested with WP 4.9.4.

 = 1.8.1 =
 * Added a workaround for a buggy "defer_parsing_of_js" code snippet that some users have added to their functions.php.
 This snippet produces invalid HTML code, which used to break the menu editor.